 What are the best ways to win your Call of Duty: Warzone 1v1?
 Using everything from spray paints to C4, we break down the best ways to play your Gulag, ensuring you can drop back into the action.

 Call of Duty: Warzone, the title’s second effort at a battle royale in as many years, has been hitting yet more milestones of late.
-With a whopping 60 million players now confirmed, it’s in the upper echelons of most popular games in the world.
+With millions of players dropping in every day, it’s in the upper echelons of the most popular games in the world.

 One key, innovative aspect of Warzone is the ability to play a 1v1 Gulag once you’ve died, giving players a one-off opportunity to drop back into the game.
 This has been widely praised when compared to other BRs, like Fortnite’s reboot card or Apex Legends’ banners.